All Episodes

 You have a situation now where there have been multiple ICE shootings, shootings at ICE officials.

-Uh apparently one uh federal agent was hit.
+Apparently, one federal agent was hit.

-Uh, they did kill the shooter.
+They did kill the shooter.

-Um, it's an ongoing investigation by the uh FBI.
+It's an ongoing investigation by the FBI.

 This comes on the heels of another incident in Texas where a Texas police officer was shot Friday near the U.S. Immigration and Customs Enforcement Prairie Land Detention Facility.